SamMintah/node-planets-project/README.md

 # node-planets-project
-this project was built with node and some node-packages, playing arround  the kepler_data.
+this project was built in node, exploring space , Planets beyond our solar system and finding those planets that are most likely to be habitable using the kepler_data.